-Sr. No. Emergency Operation Functions Taskforce 1 Coordination and Planning Coordinate early warning, Response and Recovery Operations 2 Administration and Protocol Support Disaster Operations by efficiently completing the paper work and other Administrative tasks needed to ensure effective and timely relief assistance 3 Warning Collection and dissemination of warnings of potential disasters 4 Law and Order Assure the execution of all laws and maintenance of order in the area affected by the incident.
+Sr. No. Emergency Operation Functions Taskforce 1 Coordination and Planning Coordinate early warning, Response and Recovery Operations 2 Administration and Support Disaster Operations by efficiently completing the Protocol paper work and other Administrative tasks needed to ensure effective and timely relief assistance 3 Warning Collection and dissemination of warnings of potential disasters 4 Law and Order Assure the execution of all laws and maintenance of order in the area affected by the incident.
 5 Search and Rescue Provide human and material resources needed to support (including Evacuation) local evacuation, search and rescue efforts.
 6 Public Works Provide the personnel and resources needed to support local efforts to re-establish normally operating infrastructure.
 7 Water Assure the provision of sufficient potable water for human and animal consumption (priority), and water for industrial and agricultural uses as appropriate.
+8 Food and Relief Supplies Assure the provision of basic food and other relief needs in the affected communities.